temporalio/documentation/docs/application-development-guide.md

 #### Workflow Run Timeout

-Use the [Workflow Execution Timeout](/workflows/#workflow-execution-timeout) to limit the maximum time that a Workflow Execution can be executing (have an Open status) including retries and any usage of Continue As New.
+Use the [Workflow Run Timeout](/workflows/#workflow-run-timeout) to restrict the maximum amount of time that a single [Workflow Run](/concepts/what-is-a-workflow-execution/#workflow-execution-chain) can last.

 <Tabs
 defaultValue="go"